 Foods and beverages that meet or exceed the USDA Smart Snacks standards may be sold through fundraisers during the school day.
-If fundraiser involves selling food, please submit an Applicationfor Fundraising Activity form to the food service director to complete.
+If fundraiser involves selling food during the school day, defined as 12:00 am-3:30 pm, please submit an Application for Fundraising Activity form to the food service director to complete.
 No restrictions are placed on the sale of food/beverage items sold outside of the school day.